 When the tide was turning in the final days of the Cold War, the Stasi hastily tried to destroy the records they kept in Erfurt, the office headquarters.
 A group of brave citizens would later occupy the buildings to prevent further destruction of the documentation.
 For history’s sake, these efforts of valor preserved the records for posterity.
 As the Cold War ended, citizens would later visit the archives to read their own files and see what intimate details a faceless, state run apparatus had compiled about them.

 There’s no doubt that such an experience would not easily be forgotten by former citizens of the GDR.
 The opinions and minsets of those who grew up in former East Germany would not only be passed on to the next generation but also reflect policy, as we’ll shortly come to.

 The German Approach to New Technology

 Observing German behavior to technology allows us to understand a real life application of learned history.
-Although Germans have embraced new technology trends like all other countries, their approach reflects the wounds of history.
-Consider that many private residences and even public businesses are blotted out on Google street view, the above example I found at random in less than a minute.
-The initial distrust of this technology is for good reason; Germans don’t want a faceless behemoth to know where they are living because nearly half of the country still hasn’t forgotten the experience.
+Although Germans have embraced new technology trends like all other countries, their approach to social media reflects the wounds of history.
+Consider that many private residences and even public businesses in Germany are blotted out on Google street view.
+I was able to find the example cited above in less than a minute of simply searching through a random street in Germany.
+The initial distrust of a massive company like Google is for good reason; Germans don’t want a faceless behemoth to know where they are living because nearly half of the country still hasn’t forgotten the experience.

-This latent sense of mistrust reflects a culture that once had to live in a time where the right to privacy did not exist.
-If we can learn anything from history, it is to know that our privacy is a privilege; at the end of the article I make suggestions as to how we can better engage with these tools.
+This latent sense of mistrust by Germans and I’d also argue many Eastern Europeans reflects a culture that once had to live in a time where the right to privacy simply did not exist.
+If we can learn anything from history, it is to know that our privacy is a privilege.

 So What Does This Mean for Us?